Often in life, experience is the best teacher.

 During a full-fledged attack, your cat's sides may move in and out quickly as they attempt to breathe.
 They may drool or cough up mucus as well.

-If your cat is having any breathing issues or they are taking more than 40 breaths per minute (normal is 24 to 30 bpm) while resting or sleeping, seek veterinary care immediately.
+A cat’s normal breathing rate is 24 to 30 breaths per minute (bpm) when resting.
+If your cat is having trouble breathing or is taking more than 40 breaths per minute (while resting or sleeping), it’s time to call your veterinarian or go to a veterinary emergency hospital immediately.
 If no action is taken, the situation can progress rapidly and become fatal.

 Common symptoms of asthma that you may notice: